Caroline & Patrick

 Following the ceremony, which is a beautifully light and airy room at the top of the building, the guests made their way outside for confetti.
 The stairs here are pretty narrow, so it’s a gradual process even with the lift to lend a hand.
 Soon though, we were all outside, and the guests were arranged into two rows for the confetti tunnel.

 Back indoors we all went, the guests queuing up to get a glimpse at the table plan to find out where they were sitting.
 Speaking of tables, you’ll notice a photo of a chap admiring one of the candle holders placed on each table.
-You might think that it looks like the kind of modern, industrial-chic item you’d find in a high end homewares shop.
+You might think that it looks like the kind of modern, industrial-chic item you’d find in a high-end homewares shop.
 You’d be wrong.
 These were lovingly made by none other than our groom, Patrick.
 Talented chap that he is.

 Doughnut Wall for the Evening Reception